Dvorat Hatavor is a silk and honey farm near Mount Tabor. There is also a visitors center, which offers educational programs and family activities.

 We received general explanations regarding different types of insects and tasted the honey.

-Another interesting thing is though we did not arrive at Dvorat Hatavor early (around 10:00), we were the only family.
+Though we did not arrive at Dvorat Hatavor early (around 10:00), we were the only family.
 Hence we received a private tour.

 At the second stop, Yigal showed us a beehive: